 2. FE International

 Started in 2010, FE International has come a long way as a website broker.
-It was founded by Thomas Smale, a familiar name if you have spent sometime on internet marketing forums like BHW.
+It was founded by Thomas Smale, a familiar name if you have spent some time on internet marketing forums like BHW.

 The funds are managed through Escrow hence ensuring the best protection to both buyers and sellers.
-Few documents like Letter of Intent (LOI) and Asset Purchase Agreement (APA) is required to go forward with the purchase.
+Few documents like a Letter of Intent (LOI) and Asset Purchase Agreement (APA) is required to go forward with the purchase.

 These documents may seem like a hassle but it adds to the transparency of the process.
 A fee of 2.5% (up to $1000) is levied on the buyer to cover some of the administrative costs.
-In addition to this, 1% Escrow transaction charge is split between buyers and sellers.
+In addition to this, a 1% Escrow transaction charge is split between buyers and sellers.

-There is no listing fee for sellers unlike other platforms.
+There is no listing fee for sellers, unlike other platforms.
 A small fee will be charged only after the sale of the business.
 You will have to maintain exclusivity and not list the business on other platforms.

 Flippa joins in at number three being one of the largest marketplaces online for buyers and sellers.
 They offer an affordable yet good service with prices ranging from just $25 up to $250 as a one-time fee to list your digital property.
-Do keep in mind however that Flippa also take a 10% commission on the final selling price of the website potentially drastically increasing costs.
+Do keep in mind however that Flippa also takes a 10% commission on the final selling price of the website potentially drastically increasing costs.

 Unlike Empire Flipper and FE International, Flippa hosts a wide range of websites from start-ups to domains to existing businesses with thousand in monthly revenue making it ideal for those who may not have a proven track record of revenue.